 Why is my device showing the incorrect time?

 Sometime you may notice the date/time on the device is incorrect, usually via logs.

 There seems to be some flakiness with NTP, in theory, it ought to update on connection to the internet (via connman), and then every 2 hours, but appears to fail to do so sometimes altogether.
-A potential cause is the NTP port (123 UDP) being blocked on the network the device belongs to, if this is not the case, the send us a message on [email protected]
+A potential cause is the NTP port (123 UDP) being blocked on the network the device belongs to, if this is not the case, the send us a message on the forums.